 Trip reports must be completed within 30 days after the trip ends.
 Download Concur 2.0 Guide

-• Food receipts of any amount must show full detail of food to show exclusion of alcohol.
+Food receipts of any amount must show full detail of food purchased.

-• If the cardholder has an out of pocket receipts, they can be added to this report for reimbursement.
+If the cardholder has out of pocket receipts, they can be added to this report for reimbursement.

-• Gasoline is only reimbursed when a vehicle is rented.
-Personal mileage should be reported as an expense when required for reimbursement.
+Personal mileage should be reported as an expense for reimbursement.
+Gasoline is only allowed for rental vehicles.